Eduard Rüchardt: Life and work

 In 1920 Rüchardt followed Wien to the Ludwig Maximilian University of Munich to be his assistant.
 In 1922 he published "processes of charge reversal in hydrogen canal rays" to gain his professorship.
-There he taught as an associate professor from 1924–1946 and from 1946-55 as a tenured professor.
+There he taught as an associate professor from 1924 to 1946 and from 1946 to 1955 as a tenured professor.
 Rüchardt's chief topic under Wien was about the physics of canal rays.
 For the first time the problem of light excitation of phosphors by solid canal rays was observed by energy considerations.
 Besides the processes of charge reversal in hydrogen canal rays, Rüchardt examined the correlation of neutralization and coverage for secondary radiation canal rays and α-rays.
 With the interaction of matter with canal rays Rüchardt was able to formulate extensive statements on the construction and properties of atoms.
 This way he succeeded in finding definite evidence of oxygen isotope 18O.

 In the 1930s many dissertations supervised by Rüchardt discussed canal rays.
 The research included Einstein's rotating mirror experiment (Spiegel-drehversuch) and the Transverse Doppler effect.
 The work done with Walther Gerlach in 1926 received particular acclaim.
 The great wars greatly influenced his academic focus.
 He developed specific amplifier valves in World War I. During World War II Rüchardt researched the mode of operation for electrical contacts.
 These last works shifted to his focus of his research after 1945.
 It ranged from works (with numerous scholars) on dependency of resistance of contact load up to superconduction of contacts.